vdesabou/kafka-docker-playground/connect/connect-minio-s3-sink/README.md

 Simply run:

 ```
-$ playground run -f minio-sink<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f minio-sink<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 Minio UI is accessible at [http://127.0.0.1:9000](http://127.0.0.1:9000]) (`AKIAIOSFODNN7EXAMPLE`/`wJalrXUtnFEMI7K7MDENG8bPxRfiCYEXAMPLEKEY`)